enketo/enketo/packages/enketo-express/tutorials/developing-with-kpi.md

     > Note: This will start the _redis_ service as well, which is needed by Enketo.

-2. Start Enketo development environment :
+2. Start Enketo development environment:

     ```bash
     cd enketo
     yarn watch
     ```

-    > Note: This will make Enketo server available, which is needed when getting Kobotoolbox frontend up.
+    > Note: This will make Enketo server available, which is needed when getting KoboToolbox frontend up.

 3. Start KoboToolbox Frontend:

     ```bash
     cd kobo-install
     ./run.py -cf up -d
     ```

-Optionally, you can follow the logs for Kobotoolbox:
+Optionally, you can follow the logs for KoboToolbox:

 ```bash
 ./run.py -cf logs -f